 - Blue and purple flowers will need more bright and direct sunlight.

 - Fatter leaves = easier care!!
-This is typically because they are more robust and can have more water storage in the leaves.
-And you will know when they need to be watered, as their leaves will begin to look like they are shriveling up.
+This is typically because they are more robust and have more water storage in the leaves.
+And you will easily know when they need to be watered.
+Their leaves will begin to look like they are shriveling up.
 No worries, they will bounce back after you water them.
 (A lot of succulents are super hard to kill!)

-Hope I’ve given you some ideas on how to style succulents and why it’s so perfect for busy college kids. (and everyone for that matter!!)
-I now have my own succulent thanks to the lovely ladies at MOSS and I’ll make sure to keep everyone updated on how it does.
+Hope I’ve given you some ideas on how to style succulents and why it’s so perfect for busy college kids.
+I now have my own succulent thanks to the lovely ladies at MOSS.
+Fingers crossed I don’t kill it, because I’m hoping this cute little guy sticks around!